jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

     CF: get_next_component at abspath.c:43:29
     CT: git_is_dir_sep at git-compat-util.h:447:0
     RF: git_is_dir_sep at git-compat-util.h:448:2
+  Occurrences: 52

+Uncategorised
+  Before events:
+    CF: strbuf_realpath_1 at abspath.c:109:3
+    CT: get_next_component at abspath.c:32:0
+    CF: get_next_component at abspath.c:36:2
+    CT: strbuf_setlen at strbuf.h:161:0
+    RF: strbuf_setlen at strbuf.h:169:1
+    CF: get_next_component at abspath.c:40:31
+    CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
+    CF: get_next_component at abspath.c:40:31
+    CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
     CF: get_next_component at abspath.c:43:29
     CT: git_is_dir_sep at git-compat-util.h:447:0
     RF: git_is_dir_sep at git-compat-util.h:448:2
     CF: get_next_component at abspath.c:43:29
     CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
+    CF: get_next_component at abspath.c:43:29
+    CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
+    CF: get_next_component at abspath.c:43:29
+    CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
+  Occurrences: 390

+Uncategorised
+  Before events:
+    CF: strbuf_realpath_1 at abspath.c:109:3
+    CT: get_next_component at abspath.c:32:0
+    CF: get_next_component at abspath.c:36:2
+    CT: strbuf_setlen at strbuf.h:161:0
+    RF: strbuf_setlen at strbuf.h:169:1
+    CF: get_next_component at abspath.c:40:31
+    CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
+    CF: get_next_component at abspath.c:40:31
+    CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
+    CF: get_next_component at abspath.c:43:29
+    CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
+    CF: get_next_component at abspath.c:43:29
+    CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
+    CF: get_next_component at abspath.c:43:29
+    CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
+    CF: get_next_component at abspath.c:43:29
+    CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
+    CF: get_next_component at abspath.c:43:29
+    CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
   Occurrences: 11

 Uncategorised